Google Drive is Lafayette’s preferred location for online storage of files, documents, and other content. It is made up of two kinds of drives:

 To learn more about the differences between the two, see Google Shared Drives and My Drive Differences.

 New files and folders can be added to My Drive by clicking the [+ New] button in Google Drive.
 This allows you to create new folders, Google file formats, and to upload files and folders.
-My Drive can be accessed via the web interface as well as using Drive File Stream.
+My Drive can be accessed via the web interface as well as from your desktop using Drive File Stream.
 To learn about setting up and using Drive File Stream, see Getting Started with File Stream.

 To share files or folders in My Drive: